-The vibrant festival of Ugadi or Gudi Padwa 2022 is near and the excitement only increases as we get closer to it.
+The vibrant festival of Ugadi or Gudi Padwa 2023 is near and the excitement only increases as we get closer to it.
 Celebrated as the Marathi New Year, this beautiful festival falls on the Chaitra Shukla Pratipada day as per the Hindu lunar calendar.
-It is considered as one of the most auspicious days according to the sacred Vedic texts.
+It is considered to be one of the most auspicious days according to the sacred Vedic texts.
 It is celebrated as a symbol of the day when Lord Brahma created the universe.
 Isn’t it wonderful?

 The Marathi New Year’s Day is marked by the sacred oil-bath ritual, the main entrance of houses decorated with flower garlands and dolls hoisted during religious celebrations.
-The devotees can also organize a special puja on the auspicious Gudi Padwa day to increase positive energy in the house and bring in peace and happiness.
+The devotees can also organize a special puja on the auspicious day of Gudi Padwa to increase the positive energy in the house and bring peace and happiness.

-Gudi Padwa 2022 falls on April 2, 2022, Saturday., a few days after the beautiful festival of colours, Holi.
-It is considered as an extremely auspicious and lucky day for all the devotees.
+Gudi Padwa 2023 falls on Gudi Padwa on Wednesday, March 22, 2023, a few days after the beautiful festival of colours, Holi.
+It is considered to be an extremely auspicious and lucky day for all the devotees.
 Vikram Samvat begins on Chaitra Shukla Pratipada, which is the first day of the full moon fortnight.
 The date timing is as follows:

 It is depicted in the Brahma Purana (a holy Hindu scripture) that Lord Brahma had re-evolved the whole world.
 A horrific flood, in which time ran out and humans were destroyed, was followed by a re-creation of the world.
 Time was restored again from the day of Gudi Padwa, which marked the beginning of Satyuga, the period of truth and justice.
 That’s why people worship Lord Brahma with a lot of reverence on this day.
 It is also believed that Lord Brahma introduced the concept of days, weeks, months and years on this day.